 The Memory and Attention Center at NewYork-Presbyterian Brooklyn Methodist Hospital offers a full continuum of care for memory and attention disorders, from assessment and diagnosis to a personalized plan of treatment.
 Memory and attention disorders can affect people of all ages.
-Early diagnosis and treatment has been shown to greatly improve quality of life and may significantly slow down the advancement of these disorders.
+Early diagnosis and treatment have been shown to greatly improve quality of life and may significantly slow down the advancement of these disorders.

-Treatment for Memory Disorders
+Treatment for memory disorders

 The treatment for a memory disorder depends on its origin or cause.
 Often, causes are due to reversible medical conditions such as anemia or thyroid problems.
 If the cause is depression or anxiety, then medication and/or therapy can help tremendously.
-Strokes and other acquired brain injury can benefit from cognitive rehabilitation.
+Strokes and other acquired brain injuries can benefit from cognitive rehabilitation.

 More than 10 percent of American adults over the age of 65 display signs of memory loss or dementia.
 Among those over the age of 85, the prevalence is approximately 50 percent.
 However, dementia is not considered a normal part of aging.

 Many conditions can cause dementia.
 The leading cause (responsible for about half of all cases) is Alzheimer's disease.
 Other causes include brain injury, vascular abnormalities, Parkinson's disease, and numerous other disorders such as depression, thyroid disease, normal pressure hydrocephalus, Pick's disease, Huntington's disease, and drug interactions.
 Some types of dementia are reversible if detected and treated at an early stage.

 The Memory Center offers multidisciplinary and comprehensive care for Alzheimer's disease patients and patients with other forms of dementia.
 All patients are initially assessed and evaluated to diagnose dementia and to determine its cause.